cblevins/f20-us-since-1876/schedule.md

 - *American Yawp*, [Chapter 6: A New Nation](http://www.americanyawp.com/text/06-a-new-nation/) (Parts I, II, III, IV)

 **M. 1/27: A New Nation (I)**
-- Listen and read the lyrics to your assigned song from *Hamilton: The Musical*
+- Listen to and read the lyrics to your assigned song from *Hamilton: The Musical*, then do background research on what the song is discussing.
 - [Tecumseh's Speech to Governor William Henry Harrison, 20 August 1810](https://www.dropbox.com/s/jl3cdzx6i0xpl0s/tecumseh_1810.docx?dl=0)

 **W. 1/29: A New Nation (II)**
-- *American Yawp*, Chapter 8: The Market Revolution ([Part I, II, V](http://www.americanyawp.com/text/08-the-market-revolution/))
+- *American Yawp*, Chapter 8: The Market Revolution ([Part I, II, V(http://www.americanyawp.com/text/08-the-market-revolution/))
 - [Harriet H. Robinson describes a Mill Workers Strike](http://www.americanyawp.com/reader/the-market-revolution/harriet-h-robinson-describes-a-mill-workers-strike-1863/)

 ### Topic 3: Slavery and Freedom